 where $P_s\equiv|\tilde{s}|^2/TN_O$, $|\tilde{s}|^2/T = S_O[I^{\delta}_{\text{vel}}]$, and $I_0$ is the modified Bessel function of the first kind.
 Following the same procedure outlined above, we have

 where $F(\alpha,\gamma) \approx 7.72$ for $(\alpha,\gamma)=(0.05,0.95)$.

-We present the sensitivities of a single detector to the deterministic and stochastic field with a $95\%$ detection rate and a $5\%$ false alarm rate in Fig~\ref{fig:sensitivity compare}.
-For illustration purposes, we adopt the parameters of Taiji, which are listed in Appendix~\ref{noise psd}.
-As depicted in Fig.~\ref{fig:sensitivity compare}, the minimum value of $d^*_{g,\text{det}}$ derived here is greater than that, denote by $\text{SNR}=1$, derived in~\cite{PhysRevD.108.083007}.
+We present the sensitivities of a single detector in the deterministic and stochastic cases with a $95\%$ detection rate and a $5\%$ false alarm rate in Fig.~\ref{fig:sensitivity compare}.
+For illustration purposes, we adopt the noise parameters of Taiji, which are listed in Appendix~\ref{noise psd}.
+As shown in Fig.~\ref{fig:sensitivity compare}, the minimum value of $d_g^{\text{det}}$ derived here is greater than that derived in Ref.~\cite{PhysRevD.108.083007} (denoted by $\text{SNR}=1$).
 This discrepancy arises because the previous sensitivity curve was a rough estimation obtained by setting the signal-to-noise ratio~(SNR) equal to one, and it only corresponds to a $22\%$ detection rate for $\alpha=0.05$ within this frequentist formalism.
-Comparing Eqs.~(\ref{1d stoch sensitive}, \ref{1d det sensitive}), we observe that for $I_{\text{vel}}=I^{\odot}_{\text{vel}}$ and $\cos^2\iota=1$, $d^*_{g,\text{stoch}}/d^*_{g,\text{det}}\approx1.11$ for $(\alpha,\gamma)=(0.05,0.95)$.
-Thus, the stochastic effect of ULDM field leads to a mild diminishment in sensitivity.~\footnote{Interestingly, $d^*_{g,\text{stoch}}/d^*_{g,\text{det}}\approx0.81$ for $(\alpha,\gamma)=(0.10,0.90)$, which implies that for a lower detection probability and a higher false alarm rate including the stochastic effect even leads to a slight improvement in sensitivity.} Although the sensitivities of GW detector to the deterministic and stochastic fields are comparable, it is important to note that the signal models are disparate in the two scenarios, as evidenced by the comparison of Eq.~(\ref{1d stoch power pdf}) and Eq.~(\ref{1d det power pdf}).